Many of our agents are making changes, but when we open our reports, those changes don't appear to be made for several minutes.

 NOTE: If this option is not selected but the report is automatically queued the next time it is run due to meeting queuing criteria, the 'Set report to deferred execution' check box is automatically selected.
 To prevent the report from being queued when it is next run, edit the report and clear this check box.

 Tracking functionality is available in reports in regards to the particular databases.
 They now keep track of whether or not a person has set the database used in the report.
 If a user has not specified which database the report will use and a user subsequently tries to run the report on more data than is allowed by the operating database, then the report will automatically switch to using the replication server.
 If the report is edited, it will revert back to using the operational database.
 To stop this automatic switching from occurring, edit the report and then specify a database.
 This will mark the database as "user set" and the report will no longer switch.

 For more information on changing report options, see the 'Selecting report options' section in online documentation for your version.
-To access Oracle Service Cloud manuals and documentation online, refer to the Documentation for Oracle Service Cloud Products.
+To access Oracle B2C Service manuals and documentation online, refer to the Documentation for Oracle B2C Service Products.